 In the classroom right now are the innovators, scientists, artists, settlers and pioneers of new worlds!

-Student teams integrate engineering, science, architecture, art and a lot of innovation to create colony prototypes through video and 3 dimensional modeling for Cities in Space.
+Student teams integrate engineering, science, architecture, art and a lot of innovation to create colony prototypes through video and 3-dimensional modeling for Cities in Space™.
 Colonies are based upon settling a human population of 1,000 people with the understanding that this colony is planning on great success and human growth.
 Choices of location for settlements are Free Space, the moon or Mars.

 REGISTRATION DEADLINE: Coming in May

-Lunch is included for Student Teams, Lead Teachers and registered chaperons.
+Lunch is included for Student Teams, Lead Teachers, and registered chaperones.
 Lead teachers and students will also receive free admission to Saturday's New Worlds Conference as well as Lead Teachers will receive one free year of Membership to NWI.

 Registration Cost: $25 per team.